alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/2020-08-24-sufi-shaykhs-bulding-domes.md

 The advice to Sufi and other scholars is to hold on to what is stated in Allah's Book (the Qur'an) and the Sunnah of His Messenger (peace be upon him) and to teach this to people.
 Moreover, I exhort them not to follow their antecedents in anything that opposes the Qur'an and the Sunnah.
 Religion is not to be acquired through imitation of shaykhs or others; it is to be taken from the Book of Allah, the Sunnah of His Messenger, Muhammad (peace be upon him), what was unanimously agreed upon by scholars and what was related about Sahabah (Companions of the Prophet, may Allah be pleased with them).
 This is how the knowledge of Religion is acquired, not through imitation of individuals, Sufi shaykhs or others.
 The authentic Sunnah of Allah's Messenger (peace be upon him) illustrates that it is not permissible to build Masjids, domes or anything else over graves for this is prohibited according to the sayings of the Messenger (peace be upon him).

-Among these sayings is that which is related in the Two Sahih (authentic) Books of Hadith (i.e. Al-Bukhari and Muslim) on the authority of `Aishah (may Allah be pleased with her).
+Among these sayings is that which is related in the Two Sahih (authentic) Books of Hadith (i.e. Al-Bukhari and Muslim) on the authority of 'Aishah (may Allah be pleased with her).
 She said that Allah's Messenger (peace be upon him) said: "**Allah cursed the Jews and the Christians; they used the graves of their prophets as places of worship.**" She said: "(He said so) warning against what they did." [^1]

 Moreover, it is also related in the Two Sahih Books of Hadith on the authority of Um Salamah and Um Habibah (may Allah be pleased with them both): "**They told the Prophet about a church they saw in Abyssinia (Ethiopia) and the pictures hung in it.
 The Prophet (peace be upon him) said, "When a righteous man died amongst those people, they would build a place of worship over his grave, and then they put those pictures in it.
 Indeed, they are the worst creatures in the Sight of Allah.**" [^2]